bcgov/wordpress-monorepo/plugins/design-system-wordpress-plugin/documentation/docs/guide/SiteEditor/NotificationBanner.md

 - Test Site Banner
   - text: `This is the Dev/Test Environment.
 The content you are viewing is not final and subject to change.`
-  - background color: <span style="background-color:#ce3e39; color:blue; padding: 3px">Danger</span>
+  - background color: <span style="background-color:#ce3e39; padding: 3px">Danger</span>

 - Site under maintenance
   - text: `This site is under maintenance.
 Please check back periodically for udpates`
-  - background color: <span style="background-color:#f8bb47; color:green; padding: 3px">Danger</span>
+  - background color: <span style="background-color:#f8bb47; color: navy; padding: 3px">Warning</span>
-  - img-src: `i.ytimg.com` (for thumbnails)

-- Google Analytics / GTM
-  - script-src: `www.googletagmanager.com www.google-analytics.com`
-  - connect-src: `www.google-analytics.com www.googletagmanager.com`

-- Mapbox
-  - script-src: `api.mapbox.com`
-  - style-src: `api.mapbox.com`
-  - img-src: `api.mapbox.com`
-  - connect-src: `events.mapbox.com`

-- Generic CDN
+- Informational Banner
-  - Add the CDN host to the specific directive you need (script-src, style-src, img-src, etc.), e.g., `cdn.example.com`
+  - text: `Here are instructions for filling in this form...`
+  - background color: <span style="background-color:#053662; padding: 3px">Information</span>

 ---

 ## Testing changes

 1. Save Settings.
+2. Verify the banner preview matches expectations.
-2. Hard‑refresh the page in your browser (Shift+Reload).
+3. Hard‑refresh the page in your browser (Shift+Reload).
-3. Open DevTools → Console.
-Look for “Refused to connect/script/style from … because it violates the Content Security Policy”.
-4. Add the blocked origin to the correct directive and save again.
-5. Repeat until violations are gone.

-Tip: If something still doesn’t load, verify the exact hostname in the violation message and add that host (or a wildcard like *.example.com) to the correct directive.
+4. Navigate to your homepage and verify the text and background color of the banner are correct.

 ![Rumble Frame Source](/images/CSP_FRAME_SRC.gif)